ksu-is/Chore-Contest-Program/projectroadmap.md

 - [x] Start coding
 - [ ] Make updates with commit messages with Github desktop
 - [ ] Commit at least 6 code changes of significant size (not just a spelling error) with a comment explaing what was done (be specific)
+1. On the "number of items.py" file I added "\n" between contestant names to make it easier to see all names.
+Fixed the coding for obtaining the amount of names.
+Before it was giving me a weird error that my indent was wrong no matter what I did so I made it into a function and added more parameters.
+Also I added more ways for incorrect entries to get feedback, most of which allow the user to start over automatically.
 - [ ] Keep track of progress on projectroadmap.md

 Sprint 3: